Alan-Oliver-05/studio/HOW_TO_GET_KEYS.md

 # How to Get API Keys for the Research Agent

-To enable the Research Agent's real-time web search capabilities, you need to provide two keys from the Google Cloud Platform: an **API Key** and a **Programmable Search Engine ID**.
+To enable all AI features, including real-time web search, you need to provide a Google API Key and enable two services in your Google Cloud Project.
+You will also need a Programmable Search Engine ID.

 Follow these steps carefully.